openshift/cloud-credential-operator/docs/sts.md

 ### Post install verification

 1. Connect to the newly installed cluster and verify that the OpenShift cluster does not have `root` credentials.
-Below command should throw secret not found error
+The following command should throw a secret not found error:
    ```yaml
    oc get secrets -n kube-system aws-creds
    ```
 2. Verify that components are assuming the IAM Role specified in the secret manifests, instead of creds minted by the cloud-credential-operator.
-Below command should show you the `role` and `web identity token` used by the image registry operator
+The following command should show you the `role` and `web identity token` used by the image registry operator
    ```yaml
    oc get secrets -n openshift-image-registry installer-cloud-credentials -o json | jq -r .data.credentials | base64 -d
    ```